-If you are thinking about planning a vegetable garden in your backyard, and you have never done it before, you are at the right place.
-This blog post is intended for first time gardeners, since we are covering a basic level of gardening, but anyone can enjoy!
+If you are thinking about planning a vegetable garden in your backyard, and you have never done it before, you are in the right place.
+This blog post is intended for first-time gardeners since we are covering a basic level of gardening, but anyone can enjoy it!
 Growing vegetables in your own garden is a delight.
 You will taste the difference when you grow and harvest fruits and vegetables yourself.
 You can easily grow a wide variety of vegetables in your backyard garden without much effort, time, or money, using only a few simple hand tools.
 Having a backyard garden adds to the beauty of your landscape, and also gives you an opportunity to spend time outdoors.
 You could also have your family involved and make it a group farming project.
 Another thing that would enhance your backyard garden would be a backyard pond.

 What you’ll need